- UCAS course code

 On completion of the course, successful students should be able to demonstrate:

 - An effective understanding of the contexts, range and diversity of Irish fiction since 1990;

 - Evidence of the above in written work appropriate to this level;

-- A critical appreciation of the characteristic modes, styles and thematic preoccupations of contemporary Irish poets and novelists;
+- A critical appreciation of the characteristic modes, styles and thematic preoccupations of contemporary Irish fiction writers;

-- An informed awareness of the diversity of critical and theoretical approaches to the study of contemporary Irish poetry and fiction;
+- An informed awareness of the diversity of critical and theoretical approaches to the study of contemporary Irish fiction writers;

 - Oral and written analytical skills that might prepare them for further study and research in the area.